sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Failed to fallback "%(mode)s" file "%(path)s" to %(destinations)s. %(details)s
 :Groups: authenticated, file-operation, failure, failure-high
 :From version: 3.5.0
-:To version: None
 :Description: None
 :Data:
   :destinations: Comma separated list of destinations where source path was tried to be dispatched.

-20111
-^^^^^

-:Message: Starting %(family)s "%(name)s" of type %(type)s.
-:Groups: operational, process, informational
-:From version: 2.9.0
-:To version: 3.0.0
-:Description: None
-:Data:
-  :family: Family name of the component associated with this event.

-  :name: Name of the component associated with this event.

-  :type: Type of the component associated with this event.